ahnafbinazad/Reflect/ReadMe.md

 ## Running Reflect

-Follow these instructions to run Reflect on your Android device:
+Follow these instructions to run Reflect on your computing device (This app will be made available in the AppStore in the future):

 1. **Install Android Studio:**
    - Ensure that you have Android Studio installed on your development machine.
 If not, download and install it from [Android Studio's official website](https://developer.android.com/studio).